 One thing to look for on any used MacBook is the condition of the cable that connects the display to the main body of the computer.
 These are notorious for failing after years of opening and closing the lid of the MacBook.
 When trying out a used machine, be sure to shake it lightly and move the display back and forth kith your hand.
 If there’s any flickering in the display, chances are very good that the cable is frayed and in need of replacement.
 You don’t need to spend money on repairs, so pass on the flickering MacBooks.

-One great place to look for a MacBook is on the website you’re currently visiting: MacSales.com!
+One great place to look for an Apple laptop is on the website you’re currently visiting: MacSales.com!
 From this page, you can view all of the used MacBooks of all types and select one that will fit the needs of your student.
 All Refurbished Macs come fully tested and inspected by OWC expert technicians, and are ready to boot.

 Which MacBook Models Are Worth Buying?

 There are certain things that you should look for in a used MacBook.
 You don’t want a machine that’s too old and out of date, or it might not be able to run apps required by school or your student.
 A rule of thumb is to make sure that your used MacBook is capable of running at least Mac OS X 10.11 “El Capitan”.
 Models that fit this include the MacBook A1181 family devices made in 2009 or after, the MacBook A1278 family from late 2008 (identifier of MacBook5,1), and the MacBook A1342 family (late 2009, mid 2010, identifier of MacBook6,1 or MacBook7,1).